SupunLakshithe/Grifindo-Toys-Payroll-System/README.md

 1. Clone the repository
 2. Open the solution in Visual Studio
 3. Restore NuGet packages if required
+4. Create the database using "Database Diagram" in the Screen Shots
-4. Update the database connection string in `db.cs` to match your SQL Server instance
+5. Update the database connection string in `db.cs` to match your SQL Server instance
-5. Build and run the application
+6. Build and run the application

 ## Usage